DanishDahaka/incident-data-analysis/README.md

 # Analyzing incidents in the offshore wind industry

+Short Summary: A comparison of supervised Machine Learning classifiers' performance on unstructured text and structured nurmerical data.

+## Short Table of Contents
+1. Why
+2. How
+3. What
+3.1 Classification problem
+3.2 Data splits
+3.3 Results

 ## Why
 Companies strive to mitigate future risks and reduce the number of incidents by learning from the past.